albanie/mcnMovingStats/README.md

 mcnFeatCovs
 ---

-Estimate feature covariances across samples from a dataset, based on David Novotny's code.
+Estimate feature covariances across samples from a dataset.

+Code by Samuel Albanie and David Novotny.